scaleoutsean/awesome-solidfire/README.md

 - SolidFire Enterprise SDS (eSDS) - containerized enterprise Software Defined Storage for certified 3rd party hardware appliances
   - Apart from h/w monitoring and the OS (Red Hat, in this case), most features are nearly identical to SolidFire and NetApp HCI
-  - The first system supported by eSDS is HPE Proliant DL360
+  - Supports various 3rd party x86_64 servers
   - [Documentation](https://docs.netapp.com/us-en/element-software/index.html)
-  - Ansible deployment scripts: `nar_solidfire*` scripts [such as this one](https://github.com/NetApp/ansible/tree/master/nar_solidfire_sds_install)
+  - Ansible deployment scripts for eSDS: `nar_solidfire*` scripts [such as this one](https://github.com/NetApp/ansible/tree/master/nar_solidfire_sds_install).
+For non-eSDS (SolidFire appliances), you can use standard Element SW modules

 ### NetApp HCI